The true hidden gems of the Wild Atlantic Way – Donegal

-In this post, the sixth in the series about the Wild Atlantic Way’s hidden gems (the first covered Mayo, the second Galway, the third Cork, the fourth Kerry, and the fifth Clare), David Flanagan (co-author of Exploring Ireland’s Wild Atlantic Way) takes a look at county Donegal.
+In this post, the first in the series about the Wild Atlantic Way’s hidden gems (the others include: Mayo, Galway, Cork, Kerry, and Clare), David Flanagan (co-author of Exploring Ireland’s Wild Atlantic Way) takes a look at county Donegal.

 The sheer size also means there is huge variety, particularly of landscape.
 The huge quartzite cliffs of the south west give way to the sandy coves and small granite bays peppered with tiny islands.
 To the north the jagged coastlines rears up again culminating in the heroic cliffs and inlets of Ireland’s most northerly tip at Malin Head

 Donegal has its share of world-renowned attractions such as the cliffs of Slieve League and Malin Head – now famous as a Star Wars location.
 However it isn’t quite as geared up for tourism as the likes of Kerry and Galway but this can be definitely taken as a positive.
 You are more likely to find calmness and serenity on Donegal’s empty beaches and quiet roads than anywhere else along the Wild Atlantic Way.

 1 An Port